Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 Note: only use this with a SQL stasher.

-Use the following command to generate a doctrine migration with all new and updated translations in your environment.
+Use the following command to generate a doctrine migration with all new and updated translations from your current environment.
 ```
 app/console kuma:translator:migrations:diff
 ```

-When you want to include these migrated translations into your environment use the normal doctrine migrate command.
+When you want to include these migrated translations into your (other) environment use the normal doctrine migrate command.

 ```
 app/console doctrine:migrations:migrate